Farhad-Davaripour/Stanford-CS229-Spring2023-Notes/Part4_Unsupervised_learning.md

 - Updating the centroid positions and assignments.

 Convergence is determined by achieving a distortion threshold, which measures the sum of squared distances between data points and their assigned cluster centroids.
 To optimize the assignments and centroid positions, the algorithm employs coordinate descent.
 In each iteration, it minimizes the distortion function with respect to one constraint (either centroid coordinates or point assignments) while treating the other as constant.
 Since the distortion function is not a convex function (i.e., there are multiple local minima), once the optimization is converged, it will be repeated by new initialization of centroids and the iteration which leads to lowest distortion value is selected for grouping the data points.
+### Expectation Maximization (EM)
+The `EM algorithm` is typically used to estimate the parameters in the `mixture of Gaussian` model.
+The mixture of Gaussian model .......